 01-00:58:42 Merchant: Yes, Philadelphia was a great place to learn, and especially to learn more about the music that I had started learning.
 01-00:58:52 Eardley-Pryor: I'm struck that you had an interest in history of science from the very start.
 I knew that you did this year at Penn in studying physics, and I thought that you were thinking you would become a scientist.
 But you knew that was really just to serve your interests as a historian of science.
-01-00:59:10 Merchant: Well I had only just heard of the field of history of science through my philosophy professor, Philip Nochlin who had talked to Joan Bromberg.
+01-00:59:10 Merchant: Yes, I had heard of the field of history of science through my philosophy professor, Philip Nochlin, who had talked to Joan Bromberg.
 And at that time, there were only four places that taught history of science at the graduate school level.
-So Wisconsin was the one that I applied to and got admitted to, and that was a really exciting place.
+Wisconsin was the one that Joan had gone to and that I applied to and got admitted to.
+It was a really exciting place.
 01-00:59:41 Eardley-Pryor: When you landed in Madison with this apartment that your sister Ann had reserved for you, what was your experience of the University of Wisconsin campus?

-01-00:59:54 Merchant: Well, the campus was also big like Penn, and it was up on a hill.
-There was one building there that was for the history of science that was down near bottom on a little courtyard road, and that's where that office of the history of science was, and where my professors Erwin Hiebert and William Stahlman and Robert Stauffer all had their offices.
-You had to have a broad background, so I especially took philosophy classes as well as history and science classes.
+01-00:59:54 Merchant: The Wisconsin campus was also big like Penn, and it was up on a hill.
+There was one building for the history of science that was down near the bottom in a little courtyard, where my professors Erwin Hiebert, William Stahlman, and Robert Stauffer all had their offices.
+You had to have a broad background, so I especially took philosophy classes as well as history of science classes.
 01-01:00:49 Eardley-Pryor: What were the things that you were most interested in pursuing in terms of the history of science at that point?

-01-01:00:53 Merchant: Well, I loved the history of mechanics and of conservation of energy and momentum.
-And that was what I had learned from Margaret Waggoner because she had taught us that, and that was what I was going to graduate school to learn more about.
+01-01:00:53 Merchant: I loved the history of mechanics and of conservation of energy and momentum.
+That was what I had learned from Margaret Waggoner, and that was what I was going to graduate school to learn more about.
+01-01:01:16 Eardley-Pryor: What was it that Erwin Hiebert studied?
+He became your major professor at Wisconsin.

-01-01:01:16

-Eardley-Pryor: What was it that Erwin Hiebert studied?
-He became your major professor at

-Wisconsin.
 What was his specialty?

-01-01:01:23 Merchant: Well, he studied nineteenth-century thermodynamics, and he mostly sponsored graduate students in the nineteenth century.
-But he agreed to sponsor me because I was doing history of physics, especially the end of the seventeenth century with Newton and Leibniz, so he agreed to take me on.
+01-01:01:23 Merchant: He studied nineteenth-century thermodynamics, and he mostly sponsored graduate students in the nineteenth century.
+But he agreed to sponsor me because I was doing history of physics, especially the end of the seventeenth century with Newton and Leibniz.
+So he agreed to take me on.
 01-01:01:50 Eardley-Pryor: And you knew that you wanted to explore Leibniz and Newton particularly, at the beginning of your graduate career?

 01-01:01:56

-Merchant: Yes, that's right, because I had learned them in college and started studying
+Merchant: Yes, that's right, because I had learned about them at Vassar College in my

-them there.
+physics class with Margaret Waggoner.